rohanwalia/chef-workshops/1_MongoDB/mongod_cookbook/README.md

         - test/smoke/default
     attributes:
 ```
-> .kitchen.yml.ubuntu : Test Kitchen config to Create new EC2 instance on AWS Ubuntu 16.04 and Converge install.rb.
-attributes/attribute.rb : Attributes for the recipe install.rb
+> Please refer to .kitchen.yml.ubuntu for testing this recipe against Ubuntu 16.04 VM/Instances.

 Replace aws_ssh_key_id : to the name of key in your aws account which is used to create instances
 Replace ssh_key : to the path of `private_key.pem`